tacobayle/tfVmwAkoK8sDemo/README.md

   - the SE takes few minutes to come up
   - an alias has been created to use "k" instead of "kubectl" command
   - all the VS are reachable by connecting to the client vm using the FQDN of the VS
-  - be patient when you try to test the app from the client VM (cluster 1 will need new SEs) and the DNS registration takes a bit of time
+  - be patient when you try to test the app from the client VM: the DNS registration takes a bit of time
   - prior to deploying the ako on each single cluster, always make sure of the status (Ready) of the k8s clusters by using such command below:
   ```
   ubuntu@cluster1-master:~$ k get nodes